AndyBarcia/ros_final_proyect/README.md

 *   Implementing more sophisticated obstacle avoidance techniques, such as path planning or more intelligent recovery maneuvers.
 *   Adding more advanced behaviors, such as door recognition and traversal.
 *   Adding error handling and debugging mechanisms.

-## License

-[Optional: Add a license for your project, e.g., MIT, Apache 2.0]